 The UW System will continue to be impacted by the pandemic and fluctuations in enrollment in fiscal year 2023 and beyond.
-Inflationary pressures on capital and operating costs and a competitive labor market will present additional economic challenges.
 The leadership of the UW System is set to adopt a bold, new strategic plan that will serve to better align resources with our priorities and further elevate the strong reputation of the UW System throughout the state, the nation, and the world.
 The UW System remains committed to maintaining responsible stewardship of our resources while identifying new opportunities that enhance the university mission.